-• Processing of food items high in protein and fat is mostly harmless, at least as far as short term metabolic responses are concerned.
+• Processing of food items high in protein and fat is mostly harmless, at least as far as short-term metabolic responses are concerned.
 Prioritize food items high in these macronutrients.

-- Plant foods (carbohydrates) should be carefully selected on the basis of their (dense) structure.
+- Plant foods (carbohydrates) should be carefully selected based on their (dense) structure.
 Processing, especially industrial refining disrupts structure and accelerates absorption, resulting in reduced satiation.
-Excluding most carbohydrate sources also solves this problem... - Consume carbohydrate rich foods at the end of the meal (dessert). - Have fewer, larger meals vs. frequent small ones.
+Excluding most carbohydrate sources also solves this problem... - Consume carbohydrate rich foods at the end of meals (as dessert). - Have fewer, larger meals vs. frequent small ones.
 Snacking is a bad idea. - Eat your meal slowly to maximize satiation via the increased release of lower intestinal hormones.